 - document those sources through URL links or a Works Cited page,

-- *wow* the class with fascinating details about this species,
+- and *wow* the class with fascinating details about this species

 You will submit a link to your presentation to me on Canvas, and I’ll share the link with the class.

-- Once your group decides which animal to research and present on, divide up your research effort and discover all you can about this animal’s communication practices, including how (visual, aural, gestural, etc.), why, and when they communicate.
+- Once you decide together which animal species to research and present on, discover all you can about this animal’s communication practices, including how (visual, aural, gestural, etc.), why, and when they communicate.
 Look especially for fascinating details or specific studies.

-- Put together your presentation using the presentation software you’ve chosen, making sure to document your research appropriately (in your presentation and in a works cited page on the last slide), and explicitly addressing the implications of your findings for rhetorical studies (what does it teach us about the limits or scope of rhetoric?).
+- Put together your presentation using the presentation software you’ve chosen, making sure to document your research appropriately (in your presentation and in a works cited page on the last slide).

-- Submit a link to your presentation to me on Canvas under the tab for this assignment on the day you’re scheduled to present.
+- Select one member of your group to submit a URL link to your presentation to me on Canvas, listing all your names, under the tab for this assignment on the day you’re scheduled to present.

 Note: no makeups.
 If you are not ready to go on the day you are assigned, or if you are unexpectedly absent, you will not be able to make up this assignment.